Mugilan-Codes/placements-api/README.md

 ### TODO

 - Remove `console.log` in production because it is not async.
 Use loggers like `winston`
-- Docker Environment for Development and Testing
+- Docker Environments for testing and deploypment
 - Handle Errors efficiently
 - Students initially be unverified and will be verified by the admin.
 - [Routes TODO](#routes-todo)